Child Liver Disease and Disorders

 Biliary atresia is a chronic, progressive liver problem that becomes evident shortly after birth.
 In biliary atresia, bile ducts in the liver are blocked.
 When the bile is unable to leave the liver through the bile ducts, the liver becomes damaged and many vital body functions are affected.
 Learn more about biliary atresia.

 Hepatitis is an inflammation of the liver and can result in liver cell damage and destruction.
 Hepatitis is a concern because it often originates from a virus and can be spread to others.
+Not everyone who is infected will experience symptoms.
 Learn more about hepatitis.

 Metabolic Liver Disease

 Two main metabolic disorders affect the liver:

 - Hemochromatosis (also called iron overload disease).
 This disease is characterized by the absorption of too much iron from food.
 Instead of secreting the excess iron, the iron is stored throughout the body, including the liver and pancreas.
 The excess iron can damage these organs.
 Hemochromatosis is a hereditary disease that can lead to liver disease, liver failure, liver cancer, heart disease and diabetes.

 - Wilson disease.
 This disease is characterized by the retention of too much copper in the liver.
 Instead of releasing the copper into the bile, the liver retains the copper.
 Eventually, the damaged liver releases copper into the bloodstream.
 This hereditary disease can cause damage to the kidneys, brain and eyes, and can lead to severe brain damage, liver failure and death.

 Bile ducts serve as passageways to drain bile from the liver.
 In primary sclerosing cholangitis (PSC), inflammation causes the bile ducts to become too narrow and eventually they are blocked completely.

 Tests Used to Diagnose Liver Disease at CHOC